7. Linear Layers on Steroids

 Hint

-The blocking can be done by first creating a view which splits every dimension.
+Blocking can be done by first creating a view that splits each dimension.
 For example, for the input \(X \in \mathbb{R}^{N \times C}\) , we would first create the view \(X_v \in \mathbb{R}^{N_b \times b_n \times C_b \times b_c}\).
-Next, we can reorder the dimensions using at::permute and finally call at::contiguous to obtain our desired memory layout.
+Next, we can reorder the dimensions using at::permute and finally call at::contiguous to get our desired memory layout.

 Hint

-The blocking boilerplate is in place and tested using calls to ATen.
-Now, we replace the calls to ATen with JITted small matrix kernels.
-Once again, to accelerate your developments, a template is provided by mini_dnn’s unfinished class mini_dnn::backend::MatmulLibxsmm.
+The blocking boilerplate is in place and tested with calls to ATen.
+Now we replace the ATen calls with a hand-written small matrix kernel.
+The kernel performs the operation \(C \mathrel{+}= AB\) with sizes \(N=K=C=64\).
+You can find it in the gemm_neon.tar.xz archive, which also contains a small example to illustrate its use.
+Again, to speed up your development, a template is provided by mini_dnn’s unfinished class mini_dnn::backend::MatmulAsmNeon.
 Your job is to finish the implementation and measure its performance.

 Hint

-Use OMP_PLACES={0}:48:1 OMP_NUM_THREADS=48 to spawn 48 threads and pin each of them to a single core of an Intel Xeon Gold 6248R processor.
-You may display the pinning by additionally setting OMP_DISPLAY_AFFINITY=true.
+Use OMP_PLACES={0}:72:1 OMP_NUM_THREADS=72 to spawn 72 threads and pin each of them to a single core of a NVIDIA Grace processor.
+You can display the pinning by additionally setting OMP_DISPLAY_AFFINITY=true.

 Tasks

-2. Test your implementation thoroughly through unit tests.
-Make sure to include non-square matrices.
-For example, use \(N=128\) as your batch size, \(K=256\) output features and \(C=512\) input features.
-A corresponding blocking might set \(b_n = 64\), \(b_k=32\) and \(b_c=128\).
+2. Test your implementation thoroughly with unit tests.
+Be sure to include non-square matrices.
+For example, use \(N=128\) for your batch size, \(K=256\) for output features and \(C=512\) for input features.

 4. Add an OpenMP parallelization to your implementation.
-Benchmark and report the performance when running on all cores of a single node.
+Benchmark and report the performance when running on all cores of a node.

-7.3.
+7.4.
 Operator Fusion

 Note